 First, second, and third place prizes will be awarded in fiction, nonfiction, and poetry categories.
 Announcements will be made on May 1st on the Writing for Peace Blog.
 Be sure to subscribe to our blog to receive email posts and updates.

 - First place winners will receive $50.
 Second place winners will receive $25.
 Third place winners will receive $10.

-- Winners work, photo, bio, and a follow-up interview will be published in DoveTales, An International Journal of the Arts.
+- Winners work, photo, bio, and a follow-up interview will be published in or 2019 DoveTales, An International Journal of the Arts.
 Winners will receive a complimentary copy of the journal.

 - Finalists may be eligible for online publication in our Writing for Peace blog, and an opportunity to work with Writing for Peace editors.